mhaskar/Octopus/README.md

 Octopus >>
 ```

-And then we can use `interact` command to interact with the host like the following:
+And then we can use the `interact` command to interact with the host as follows:

 ```
 Octopus >>list